Banyc/Screenshot-OCR/README.md

 6. Click "OK" to copy them again, "Cancel" to close the message box;
 7. Go to step 2.

+### For Uploading Images

+1. Right click the tray icon;
+2. Left click "Upload" item;
+3. Choose an image to upload;
+4. Wait for a message box to pop up after clicking "OK".
+Clipboard updates at the same time;
+5. Click "OK" to copy them again, "Cancel" to close the message box.

 ### For Settings

-1. Right click tray icon to list out menu and click settings; or simply left click the icon;
+1. Right click tray icon to list out menu and click "Settings"; or simply left click the icon;
 2. All settings save when option "Exit" in the menu clicked.

 ## Appreciation